EUR/CHF Weekly Outlook - ActionForex

-EUR/CHF’s rally from 0.9278 short term bottom resumed last week and the development solidify that case that fall from 0.9660 has completed.
-Initial bias stays on the upside this week for 0.9452 key structural resistance.
+EUR/CHF edged higher to 0.9394 last week but retreated since then.
+Nevertheless, pullback was so far consolidated at 0.9319 with subsequent recovery.
+Initial bias remains neutral this week first.
+On the upside, break of 0.9394 will resume the rebound from 0.9178 to 0.9452 structural resistance.
 Decisive break there will carry larger bullish implications.
-For now, risk will stay on the upside as long as 0.9325 support holds, in case of retreat.
+However, decisive break of 0.9311 support will argue that the rebound has completed, and turn bias back to the downside for retesting 0.9178 low.

 In the bigger picture, EUR/CHF has breached long term falling channel resistance as the rebound from 0.9278 extends.
-Considering bullish convergence condition in W MACD, sustained trading above 55 W EMA (now at 0.9316) will indicate medium term bottoming, and suggests that it’s already in larger scale rebound.
-Further break of 0.9452 resistance will bring stronger medium term rally towards 0.9228 resistance next.
+Considering bullish convergence condition in W MACD, sustained trading above 55 W EMA (now at 0.9316) will indicate medium term bottoming at 0.9178, and suggests that it’s already in larger scale rebound.
+Further break of 0.9452 resistance will bring stronger medium term rally towards 0.9928 resistance next.
 Nevertheless, rejection by 55 W EMA will retain bearishness for another fall through 0.9278 at a later stage.

 In the long term picture, overall long term down trend from 1.2004 (2018 high) is still in progress in EUR/CHF.
 Outlook will continue to stay bearish as long as falling 55 M EMA (now at 0.9785) holds.